bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TicketStuckRate_3yrQ19j3XCuR09jcP_sUQK/Documentation.md

-Indicates the ratio of tickets being stuck or jammed in appliance or turnstile.
+Indicates the ratio of tickets being stuck or jammed in the appliance or turnstile.